amingit0101/costum-i3wm-arch-install/README.md

 - 👤 Default user is `root` (add a user for security)
 - 🌐 Network is managed by NetworkManager (enable the service)
 - 🔐 For UEFI support, configure in `profiledef.sh`
+- 📂 `work/` is a scratch directory recreated on every build — it's safe to delete between builds to save disk space
+- 💿 The final ISO always lands in `output/`, named after the profile (e.g. `output/archlive-YYYY.MM.DD-x86_64.iso`)

 ---